bingson/WinGolems/Readme.md

 # WinGolems

-<b>A collection of for Windows 10 automation and enhancement scripts written in autohotkey.</b>

-AutoHotkey is a free, open source macro-creation and automation software utility that allows users to automate repetitive tasks.
-It is driven by a custom scripting language that is aimed specifically at providing keyboard shortcuts, otherwise known as hotkeys.
+A collection of Windows 10 automation and enhancement scripts (golems) written in autohotkey that brings users one step closer to a frictionless work environment.
+AutoHotkey is a free, open source macro-creation and automation software utility specialized at providing keyboard shortcuts (aka. hotkeys).

 ----